mikekeith52/AllStatesForecast/user_guide.md

     - each date represents a splice
       - model[0] --> :periods[0]
       - models[-1] --> periods[-1]:
-  - **force_mape** : float, default None
-    - since some class methods will fail if mape isn't numeric, you can force a numeric mape value here
   - **call_me** : str
     - the model nickname
+  - key words should be the name of a metric ('mape','rmse','mae','r2') and a numeric value as the argument since some functions don't evaluate without numeric metrics
 ```python
 >>> f.forecast_splice(models=['arima','tbats'],periods=(datetime.datetime(2020,1,1),)) # one splice in january 2020
 >>> f.forecast_splice(models=['arima','ets','tbats'],periods=(datetime.datetime(2020,1,1),datetime.datetime(2020,3,1))) # two splices in january and march 2020, respectively